Settling Credit Card Accounts with a Collection Agency After Charge Off

 Credit card accounts have not been paid for a while and now collection companies are calling.
 I settled one late bill with my bank and I am now tapped out.
 Can I settle with collectors after charge off?

-How to deal with a debt collector after accounts charge off
+How to deal with a debt collector after accounts charge off?

-Yes, settling a credit card debt after it has been charged off and a debt collection company is contacting you for payment is always an option.
+Yes, settling a credit card debt after it has been charged off and a debt collection agency is contacting you for payment is always an option.
 Below is an edited version of an article we published that explains “Charge Off” and what typically happens with your unpaid accounts after they are considered seriously delinquent and the unpaid balance is assigned to an outside debt collector.
 Settling the debt may be just the opportunity you need to move on with your finances and restore your credit.